sigstore/sigstore-blog/content/openpubkey-and-sigstore.md

 1. A user logs into their identity provider (Google, Github, Microsoft, etc.).
 1. The user requests an “identity token” from this provider, that they can use to assert their identity to a third party.
 *DIFFERENCE ALERT* As part of this step, the user embeds some information into the ‘nonce’ field of the request.
-This is an implementation detail of 1. the OIDC protocol. (more on this below)
+This is an implementation detail of the OIDC protocol. (more on this below).
 1. The identity provider hands back the signed token, including the signed nonce, which contains that special information.
 1. The user then uses this token directly as a certificate - the nonce field contains information about the user’s signing key, so it binds their identity to that key so they can sign artifacts right away!
 1. The user attaches this token alongside the signature, similar to a certificate.